OctopusDeploy/docs/docs/octopus-cloud/index.md

 ## Reset the Octopus Account Password

-If you forget your username or password for your Octopus account or Octopus instance, you can rest them via Octopus.com
+If you forget your username or password for your Octopus account or Octopus instance, you can reset them via Octopus.com

 1. Visit [Octopus.com/signin](https://Octopus.com/signin).
 1. Click 'Forgot your password?'